 Sunday 8 May 2011

-We returned to the car via Skutes water, a bird sanctuary and one time location of the UK's only Snowy Owls.
+We returned to the car via Skutes Water, a bird sanctuary and one-time location of the UK's only Snowy Owls.
 A visit to the fetlar interpretive centre provided a fascinating insight into the history and natural history of the island whilst a shower passed through.
-The community run museum was a fine example of how to enthuse visitors and engage them in the history of this most remote island.
+The community-run museum was a fine example of how to enthuse visitors and engage them in the history of this most remote island.

 And finally a visit to Tresta Bay with a walk along the strand and then a circuit of Papil Water which is the home to many pairs of Bonxies.
 A derelict cottage had a garden full of rhubarb which looked as if it needed stewing or to be made into jam so we picked large armfuls and carried back to the car as a souvenir from Fetlar.

 The return ferry arrived late, which is unusual, and then we were told that there would be a delay for some spares to be fitted to repair a mechanical problem.
 I met a charming American lady who had been dropped at the ferry terminal and was to be collected at the other side by someone from her bed and breakfast.
 I lent her my mobile to get a message through of the delay and arranged to give her a lift back to Lerwick if need be.
 The intention had been to climb the Hill of Arisdale on Yell on the return journey but we were delayed by a couple of hours and decided to save the hill for another day.
-We called in on Alistair at Weisdale on the return journey and dumped some of the Fetlar Rhubarb and had some coffee before driving back to Lerwick.
-The next morning 4 jars of Rhubarb Jam were delivered to the house by my driver.
+We called in on Alistair at Weisdale on the return journey, dumped some of the Fetlar Rhubarb and had some coffee before driving back to Lerwick.
+Early the next morning 4 jars of Rhubarb Jam were delivered to the house by my driver.

 No comments: